crozenboom/RFID-Locate-main/Testing/Movement Testing/LineTests/Readme.md

-MoveTest1
+# MoveTest1
  - line 1 goes top to bottom through the center mark
- - line 2 goes right to left through the center mark MoveTest2
+ - line 2 goes right to left through the center mark
+# MoveTest2
  - line 3 goes from antenna 2 to antenna 4 through the center mark
  - line 4 goes from antenna 3 to antenna 1 through the center mark

+# LineMetadata.csv
-LineMetadata.csv contains information about the line path being tested for each csv file contained in the MoveTest# Folders.
+Contains information about the line path being tested for each csv file contained in the MoveTest# Folders.
 Details concerning this data are as follows:
  - Path # is defined by the points contained by the line (not the order in which the points are collected -> i.e. right to left vs left to right for a straight line with the same start and end points is logged as the same line #)
  - Speed is loosely defined.
 Slow was Donald using a step per 1'x1' block while walking, and fast was Donald using a step per 2 1'x1' blocks while walking.